- WHERE TO STAY

 The Paris Attractions Pass grants you free entry into an additional 8 attractions, tours and experiences that will make your visit to Paris that extra bit special, however not the Eiffel Tower.
 If you are looking for a pass that does include the Eiffel Tower, the Paris Explorer Pass does this.

-The backbone of the transport provided with Paris Pass is a Paris Visite Card.
-This gives you unlimited journeys on all Paris Metro, RER, Buses, Trams, SNCF Overland Suburban Trains, and the Montmartre Funicular in zones 1-3 of the Paris public transport system for the duration of the pass.
+Previously, the backbone of the transport provided with Paris Pass was a Paris Visite Card.
+This gave you unlimited journeys on all Paris Metro, RER, Buses, Trams, SNCF Overland Suburban Trains, and the Montmartre Funicular in zones 1-3 of the Paris public transport system for the duration of the pass.

 Paris Pass holders fast track entry at the following popular places: